-Note: Drip edge on pitched roofs is not considered perimeter edge metal because it plays no role in securing a roof membrane.
+Note: Drip edge on pitched roofs is not considered perimeter edge metal because it plays no role in securing the edge of a roof membrane.

 Perimeter edge metal is a component in low-slope (flat) roof systems that is used to secure the perimeter edges of the roof membrane.
 Edge metal prevents damage to the roof by ensuring that the roof can resist wind-uplift.

 Wind-uplift force is far greater at the perimeter (and especially the corners) of a roof than anywhere else.
 Edge metal is a very important part of the roof, because it prevents catastrophic roof blow-off during high winds.